Abigail Reese, PhD, CNM

 Education: BA in Molecular, Cellular, and Developmental Biology from the University of Colorado at Boulder (2006), and MPH in Maternal and Child Health and Epidemiology from the Boston University School of Public Health (2011).
 Katie studied comparative health systems through a non-degree program at the Universitaet Bremen, in Bremen Germany (2007).

-Professional Activities: Katie is the incoming Executive Director of Birthwise Midwifery School.
+Professional Activities: Katie is the incoming Executive Director of National Midwifery Institute.
 She is the author of Business of Being Born: Classroom Edition high school and college education modules, was an early contributor to the Birth by the Numbers website, and has written and taught childbirth, breastfeeding, and newborn care curriculum for organizations and professionals in the greater Boston and Denver areas.
-Prior to coming to Birthwise, Katie worked in clinical research, managing regulatory requirements, working directly with research participants, and providing professional development and training for physician researchers and research staff.
-Most recently, Katie was the Program Manager for a pediatric surgical outcomes research group at the University of Colorado Anschutz Medical Campus.
+Prior to coming to the National Midwifery Institute, Katie was the Executive Director at Birthwise Midwifery School and worked in clinical research, managing regulatory requirements, working directly with research participants, and providing professional development and training for physician researchers and research staff.
+Katie was the Program Manager for a pediatric surgical outcomes research group at the University of Colorado Anschutz Medical Campus.

 Education: Bachelor of Science in Public Health Administration, ICCE (International Childbirth Certified Educator) CD(DONA), DONA-approved doula trainer